Improving mental health and wellbeing with and through educational settings

 The report also highlights two priority issues raised by children and young people in Bradford as detrimental to their mental health – problems with lack of sleep and with loneliness.
 These findings are seen elsewhere.
 A recent #BeeWell survey examined the relationship between sleep quality in approximately 35,000 young people in more than 150 schools across Greater Manchester. #BeeWell found that more than four in ten young people reported not getting enough sleep.

-On Wednesday 8th May a number of the report’s authors came together to discuss their findings and to answer audience questions.
+In May 2024 a number of the report’s authors came together to discuss their findings and to answer audience questions, you can watch the YouTube recording below.
 The webinar participants included:

 - Professor Mark Mon-Williams – University of Leeds